 Year 5

 Welcome back!
-We hope you are ready for lots of learning and fun this half term in Year 5.
+We hope that you all had a great summer and you are ready for lots of learning and fun this half term in Year 5.

 Start time – 8:40am Pick-up time- 3:15pm